Western Copper and Gold (NYSE:WRN) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Western Copper and Gold (NYSE:WRN – Get Rating) in a research note released on Saturday.
-The firm issued a sell rating on the stock.
+Investment analysts at StockNews.com assumed coverage on shares of Western Copper and Gold (NYSE:WRN – Get Rating) in a research report issued to clients and investors on Sunday.
+The firm set a “sell” rating on the stock.

-Separately, HC Wainwright cut their price target on shares of Western Copper and Gold from $4.75 to $2.50 and set a buy rating for the company in a report on Wednesday, August 31st.
+Separately, HC Wainwright dropped their price target on Western Copper and Gold from $4.75 to $2.50 and set a “buy” rating for the company in a research report on Wednesday, August 31st.

 Western Copper and Gold Corporation, an exploration stage company, engages in the exploration and development of mineral properties in Canada.
 The company explores for gold, copper, silver, and molybdenum deposits.
 Its principal property is the Casino mineral property that comprise 1,136 full and partial quartz claims, and 55 placer claims located in Yukon, Canada.